 Promoting Women’s Economic Empowerment Through Productive Employment and Social Protection

-The paper attempts to examine the extent to which the ILO-supported projects have contributed to women’s economic empowerment and well-being i.e., from a gender perspective.
+This paper attempts to examine the extent to which the International Labour Organisation (ILO)-supported projects have contributed to women’s economic empowerment and well-being from a gender perspective.
 The paper provides the ILO’s perspectives on gender dimensions of employment promotion (involving income generation and small enterprise and co-operative development, public investment for job creation, skills development) and expanding social protection.
 It has analysed technical co-operation projects for promoting employment and expanding social protection during the last 10-15 years, in particular, largely targeting those poor women mostly in Asia and sub-Sahara Africa, from these ILO perspectives.

 Otobe, N. Promoting Women’s Economic Empowerment Through Productive Employment and Social Protection.
 UNU-WIDER, Helsinki, Finland (2014) 34 pp. [WIDER Working Paper No. 2014/091]